Aluanan/Zabbix-Operator/README.md

 ## Operator Scope

-This operator is a `clusterScoped` operator.
-See more information about operator scope [here](https://github.com/operator-framework/operator-sdk/blob/master/website/content/en/docs/operator-scope.md).
+This operator is by default `Namespace` scoped, however it is possible to switch to `Cluster` scoped.
+See more information about operator scope

-***Note*** `namespaceScoped` is an option if you are deploying only a single instance per cluster.
+[here](https://github.com/operator-framework/operator-sdk/blob/master/website/content/en/docs/operator-scope.md).

 ## Operator defaults